craigmulligan/toysql/README.md

 # toysql

-I work with sql databases everyday but I don't have deep understanding of how they work.
+I work with sql databases everyday but don't have deep understanding of how they work.

-This is a dependency free, minimal clone of sql written in python.
-You should be able to follow the code and improve your understanding of databases.
+This is a dependency free, minimal clone of sql database written in python.
+I've intentionally tried to keep the code "simple" ignoring edge cases and optimizations so that anyone can read through and improve their understanding of how databases work.

 ## Questions:

 * What format is data stored on disk?
 * Joins implementation?
 * Indexes implementation?

-* How do you handle deleted pages?
+* How do you handle deleted pages (freenode list)?

 ## Inspiration: